microsoft/CsWinRT/docs/authoring.md

 </files>
 ```

+## Using your authored component
+To use the component in a C# app, the authored component just needs to be added as a project/package reference.

+For native (C++) apps, there are DLLs needed to host your authored component.
+When you use the automatic NuGet packaging on-build support (in Visual Studio) to make a nupkg for your runtime component, the DLLs/WinMD are automatically added to your nupkg, before the ```GenerateNuspec``` MSBuild step.

 ### For native app (C++) consumption
-Install your authored component's package -- this will come with a targets file that automatically adds a reference to the component's WinMD and copies the dlls necessary for native support.
+Install your authored component's package -- this will come with a targets file that automatically adds a reference to the component's WinMD and copies the DLLs necessary for native support.

 You'll need to use [C++/WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) to consume your API.
 So make sure you have C++/WinRT installed, and have added `#include <winrt/MyAuthoredComponent.h>` to the file `pch.h` of the native app.